hse-project/hse/docs/cn_omf.md

   Each kmd entry stores information regarding a value: sequence number and a pointer to the value (or if the value is small, the value itself).
   Each kmd entry can describe one of the following 5 value types:
     1. `vtype_val`:   Normal value.
-This stores a pointer to the actual value located in the vblock.
+This stores an offset to the actual value located in the vblock.
     2. `vtype_ival`:  Small value.
 Value length is no greater than 8 bytes.
     3. `vtype_zval`:  Zero-length value
     4. `vtype_tomb`:  Tombstone